The Table widget and annotation tools can combine to create a powerful platform for teacher feedback and student self-assessment.

 - It can also be used to add inline feedback to the student's self-assessment.

 - If the rubric is in an Assessed lesson, then marks can be assigned to the Table question and provide the student with a percentile grade.

 Make a rubric from scratch

-Props to Julie Fryer from Mackillop Catholic College Warnervale for coming up with the table question rubric!
+Props to Julie Fryer from Mackillop Catholic College Warnervale for coming up with the clever use of the Annotation tool!